williamdlees/receptor_utils/docs/_build/html/_sources/custom_igblast.rst.txt

 ``--custom_internal_data`` command-line parameter.
 If you wish to modify or add to the J-gene database, you will need to provide a new aux file, using the ``--auxiliary_data`` command-line parameter.

-:ref:`make_igblast_nd_label` will make an ndm file from a set of IMGT-gapped V-sequences.
+:ref:`make_igblast_ndm_label` will make an ndm file from a set of IMGT-gapped V-sequences.
 You should include all V-sequences in the reference set (if necessary, you can gap them using
 :ref:`gap_sequences_label` if you have at least a partial or near-matching set for your organism, or for a closely-related organism).

 :ref:`annotate_j_label` will create an aux file from a set of J-sequences.
 You should include all sequences in your J gene database.